Beyond the Stars

 A world-first health education program for the Pacific Islands.

-Non-communicable diseases or NCDs are a huge problem in the Pacific Islands, resulting in more than 70% of deaths across the region.
-A few years ago, we were asked to see if we could use storytelling and creative technology to help.
-The result was Beyond the Stars: an innovative health education program bringing together film, virtual reality, storybooks and interactive games to inspire healthy eating habits in school children across the Pacific Islands.
+Non-communicable diseases or NCDs are a major problem in the Pacific Islands, linked to food insecurity and increased poverty while resulting in more than 70% of deaths across the region.
+We were given the opportunity to explore how storytelling and technology could be used to combat this complex issue.
+The result was Beyond the Stars, an innovative health education program bringing together educational curriculum, film, virtual reality, storytelling and interactive games.
+All with the goal of inspiring change in the attitudes and behaviours of children, families and communities across the Pacific Islands.

 Understanding the situation

-ResearchTake a look at the statistics and it’s clear that NCDs like diabetes, obesity and heart disease are a huge problem.
+ContextTake a look at the statistics and it’s clear that non-communicable diseases (NCDs) like diabetes, obesity and heart disease are a huge problem.
 Often caused by preventable factors such as diet and physical activity, more than 36 million people worldwide die as a result of NCDs each year.
-But if we were going to make a real difference, we’d need to understand more than the numbers.

 Designing for real change

-This process involved defining our three main goals for the Beyond the Stars program.
-Achieving these goals would not only demonstrate the potential impact of our approach to NCDs, but also give us invaluable insights into how this kind of creative technology program could scale into the future.
-With these goals in mind, we could develop the rest of the program.
+This phase involved defining the three main goals of the Beyond the Stars program.
+Achieving these goals would not only demonstrate the potential impact of our approach to NCDs, but also give us invaluable insights into how this kind of creative technology program could benefit other countries and aid organisations operating in the region.

 Discover the story world

-Animated FilmBeyond the Stars begins with an animated film.
-Shown at the beginning of the education program, this film introduces children to the mythical story world.
-With bright, energetic visuals that extend Pacific Islands traditions of oral storytelling, the film frames broader ideas about health and nutrition within a magical, fantasy world for children to explore.
+Animated FilmBeyond the Stars begins with an animated film voiced by Lenora Qereqeretabua, designed to give our program participants a sense of purpose.
+Shown at the beginning of the education program, the film introduces a mythical story world.
+With bright, energetic visuals that extend Pacific Islands traditions of oral storytelling, the film frames broader ideas about health and nutrition within a magical, fantasy world that appeals to children.

-Within this world, children learn about how, long ago, their ancestors lived in harmony with magical guardians who knew the secrets of nature.
-They also learn that over time, those secrets have been lost and both the land and the people have become sick.
-But hope is not lost – one day, a brave young hero may rediscover the guardians’ secrets and bring health and happiness back to the land.
+Within this world, participants learn about how their ancestors lived in harmony with magical guardians who knew the secrets of the land.
+As the story unfolds, they also learn that over time, those secrets have been lost and both the land and the people have become sick.
+But hope is not lost – the story tells of a brave young hero who will one day rediscover the guardians’ secrets and bring health and happiness back to the land.

 Become a hero through virtual reality

-Virtual RealityNext, children are invited to explore the magical world of Beyond the Stars through a virtual reality (VR) experience.
-Here, children are asked to become the hero of their own story.
-This choice, to accept their quest and take control of the narrative, marks the beginning of their personal learning journey.
+Virtual RealityParticipants are then invited to explore the magical world of Beyond the Stars through a virtual reality (VR) experience.
+Here they are challenged to become the hero of their own story.
+This choice, to accept their fate and take control of the narrative, marks the beginning of their personal journey – symbolic of the real-world fight against NCDs, food insecurity and climate change.

-The virtual reality experience gives children a vital experience of immersion and agency.
-This helps foster an emotional connection with the story, heightening their engagement with future learning as they progress through the rest of the education program.
+The virtual reality experience gives participants a vital experience of immersion and agency which in turn helps foster an emotional connection with the story, heightening their engagement and learning through the rest of the program.

 Explore education through story

-StorybookAt the end of their virtual reality experience, children are presented with their own copy of the Beyond the Stars storybook.
-Appearing in both the virtual and real worlds, the storybook helps children to realise that what they learn in the fictional world could also affect their own lives.
+StorybookAt the end of their virtual reality experience, participants are presented with their own copy of the Beyond the Stars storybook.
+Appearing in both the virtual and real worlds, the storybook provides physicality to the fantasy world and helps participants realise that what they learn in the fictional world could also affect their own lives.

-Throughout the storybook, children are invited to explore different aspects of the story as they learn about healthy eating, physical education and the environment.
-Supported by example lesson plans, the Beyond the Stars storybook combines curriculum, national policies and global recommendations into a vibrant learning resource that is both easy and fun to use in the classroom.
+Throughout the storybook, participants are invited to explore different aspects of the universe as they learn about healthy eating, food systems, physical education and the environment.
+Supported by example lesson plans, the Beyond the Stars storybook combines existing curriculum, national policies and global recommendations into a vibrant learning resource that is both easy and fun to use in the classroom.

 Interactive GameThe final piece of the Beyond the Stars education program is the mobile game.
-Played on smart devices, this interactive, story-driven game uses tangential learning to provide a fun, child-driven approach to education.
+Played on mobile devices and tablets, the interactive game uses tangential learning to provide a fun, child-driven approach to education.
 This approach helps encourage children to actively participate in a more personal and effective learning process.

-Throughout the interactive game, children must work to keep their village healthy while also travelling to other islands on their quest.
-These new islands feature mini games that allow children to explore educational content from different angles in a practical yet safe environment, reinforcing and personalising their learning.
+Throughout the interactive game, participants must work to keep their village healthy while travelling to other islands to find out what is making them sick.
+These new islands feature mini games that allow participants to explore educational content from different perspectives in a practical yet safe environment, reinforcing learning through play.

-Pilot ProgramWith each of these elements completed, it was time to test.
+Pilot ProgramWith each element of the program completed, it was time to test.
 To do that, we launched a pilot program with 12 teachers and 300+ children in 9 primary schools across urban, rural and remote areas of Fiji.
-Supported by extensive teacher training, the pilot saw teachers and children use the full Beyond the Stars creative technology program at least twice a week for five weeks.
+Supported by extensive teacher training, the pilot saw teachers and children use the full Beyond the Stars creative technology program for five weeks.

-This pilot was backed by a comprehensive measurement and evaluation process that included child surveys, interviews with parents and teachers, data collected through the interactive game, and reviews from our own team.
-Having this wide array of different datasets would give us the ability to cross-check results, and ultimately have more confidence in our findings.
+The pilot was backed by a comprehensive measurement and evaluation process that included child surveys, interviews with parents and teachers, data collected through the interactive game, and reflection reviews from the internal team.
+Having this wide array of different datasets gave us the ability to gather qualitative and quantitative results.

 Promising results for a bright future

-ResultsAt the end of the pilot, once the data collection and analysis was complete, we saw some fantastic results.
-Looking at the quantitative child surveys, we found that children were not only more able to identify between healthy and unhealthy foods, they were also significantly more likely to want to eat healthy foods.
-These results were supported by qualitative surveys with both teachers and parents.
+ResultsAt the end of the pilot, the evaluation revealed some promising results – which would eventually lead to further expansion of the program.
+Looking at the quantitative child surveys, we found that participants were not only more able to identify between healthy and unhealthy foods, they were also significantly more likely to want to eat healthy foods.

-From the qualitative interviews, we found that children appeared to have experienced a shift not just in their attitudes towards healthy foods, but in their behaviours as well.
-While teachers reported a noticeable change in what children were eating at school, parents also suggested that the program had inspired them to rethink the kinds of foods they were eating at home.
+From qualitative interviews, we discovered that participants had experienced a shift in their attitudes towards healthy foods as well as their eating behaviour, with teachers reporting a noticeable change in what children were bringing and eating at school.
+We later found that the Beyond the Stars program had also inspired parents to rethink the kinds of foods they were eating at home.

-And finally, our approach of using story and creative technology was found to be a promising new way of teaching and inspiring healthy habits.
+Finally, our approach of using storytelling and technology to enhance learning outcomes was found to be a promising new way of teaching and inspiring new habits.
 Indeed, many teachers reported that Beyond the Stars was not only more effective than their usual teaching methods, but that their school was already using its approach in other subjects and year groups.

 Stay in the loop